Subarnarekha River

-The Subarnarekha River (also called the Swarnarekha River) flows through the Indian states of Jharkhand, West Bengal and Odisha.
+The Subarnarekha River flows through the Indian states of Jharkhand, West Bengal and Odisha.

 Etymology

-As per tradition, gold was mined near the origin of the river at a village named Piska near Ranchi.
-This is why it was named Subarnarekha, meaning "streak of gold".
-Legend has it that traces of gold were found in the river bed.
+The name is a portmanteau of two words: "Subarna," meaning gold, and "Rekha," meaning line or streak in Indian languages.
+As per tradition, gold was mined near the origin of the river at a village named Piska near Ranchi, hence the name Subarnarekha or "streak of gold".
+Legend has it that traces of gold were found in the riverbed.
 Even now, people look for traces of gold particles in its sandy beds.
-The name is a combination of two words meaning gold and line/ streak in Indian languages.